 Assigning Submission Statuses

-When a researcher submits a submission, its status will always be “New.”
+When a researcher submits a submission, its status will be New.
 After you review the submission and determine its validity, you can change the submission status to one that reflects its state more accurately.

 Status Options

-• New: A submission that has not been reviewed or assigned a status.
+• New: A submission that has not yet been examined.

-• Triaged: A submission that has been confirmed valid and unique by the Bugcrowd ASE team and is ready for the customer to accept.
+• Triaged: A submission that has been confirmed valid and unique by a Bugcrowd Application Security Engineer (ASE), and is ready for you to accept.

 • Resolved: A valid submission that has been fixed.

 • Informational: A submission that is reproducible but will not be fixed.
-Use this if the submission is a best practice issue but will not be fixed, a minor priority issue, or if you already have a mitigation.
+Use this if the submission is a best practice issue that won’t be fixed, a minor priority issue, or if you have an existing mitigation in place.
+Make sure to explain your reasoning.

-• Out of Scope: A submission you reject because it is not in scope with the criteria outlined in the bounty program.
+• Out of Scope: A submission that is out of scope with the criteria outlined in the engagement brief.
+Make sure you explain your reasoning and point out the specific line in the brief.

 • Not Applicable: A submission that you reject because it does not apply to your application.